Lemoncode/demos-react-react-v-2022/00-react/05-architecture/01-routes/readme.md

 Let's definde the navigation routes: all the routes are the same but the _details_ route (param definition vs real parameter when navigating):

-Let's append the following content
+Let's append the following content:

 _./src/core/routers/routes.tsx_